apache/fury-site/docs/guide/rust/external-types.md

 serializers.
 This opaque customization is not a user-declared carrier serializer and cannot compose child serializers.

-If that exact whole-container manual serializer is registered, erased polymorphic values of the exact target use it.
+If that exact whole-container custom serializer is registered, erased polymorphic values of the exact target use it.
 Ordinary unannotated typed fields and roots whose children self-provide keep using the built-in structural container format;
 explicit carrier serializer roots also keep their declared structural format.